 Hepatitis A used to be mostly linked with contaminated food or drink, and people still get sick this way.
 But there have been outbreaks across the United States in recent years among people experiencing homelessness, people experiencing substance use issues, and men who have sexual contact with men.
-It is especially important for these groups to know about hepatitis A and get vaccinated.
+These groups need to know about hepatitis A and get vaccinated.

 How to prevent hepatitis A

 Get a hepatitis A vaccination Children are usually vaccinated between 12 and 23 months of age, but most adults have not been vaccinated.
 Get vaccinated if you:

 Are a man who has sexual contact with men.

 Live with or have sex with someone who has hepatitis A.